-- The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
+- The Chinese mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of CEPA III.
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including textiles, tariff-free treatment starting from 1 January 2006.

-- Hong Kong's textiles industry serves not only the local clothing manufacturers, but also those on the Chinese mainland and other offshore production bases.
-Capitalising on the long experience in the manufacture of textiles, many Hong Kong companies are also engaged in textiles trading.
+- Hong Kong’s textiles industry serves not only the local clothing manufacturers but also those on the Chinese mainland and other offshore production bases.
+Capitalising on the long experience in the manufacture of textiles, many Hong Kong companies also engage in textiles trading.
 Hong Kong’s textiles industry is reputed as a supplier of quality dyed and printed fabrics.
 It is also strong in cotton spinning, denim weaving, knit-to-shape panel knitting and fine-gauge cotton knit manufacturing.

-- Hong Kong’s textile exports decreased by 13% in the first four months of 2016, following a 7% decline in 2015.
-Re-exports, accounting for more than 99% of total exports, fell on par over the same period, while domestic exports slid by 15%.
-Among those re-exported, 75% were originated from the Chinese mainland.
+- Hong Kong’s textile exports decreased by 7% in the first five months of 2017, following a 13% decline in 2016.
+Re-exports, accounting for more than 99% of total exports, fell on par over the same period, while domestic exports rose by 2%.
+Among those re-exported, more than 75% were originated from the Chinese mainland.

 Industry Features

-To enhance competitiveness in the global market, some Hong Kong textiles companies have formed strategic partnership with indigenous Chinese companies.
-For instance, some of them join force with mainland cotton suppliers in producing cotton textiles.
+To enhance competitiveness in the global market, some Hong Kong textiles companies have formed a strategic partnership with indigenous Chinese companies.
+For instance, some of them have joined forces with mainland cotton suppliers in producing cotton textiles.

 Hong Kong's textiles industry is a major supplier to the local clothing industry.
 Producing textiles locally, Hong Kong textile manufacturers have an advantage in accommodating orders from local garment manufacturers in short notice.
 Meanwhile, a significant portion of textile exports is destined for use in Hong Kong companies’ offshore production of garments, especially on the Chinese mainland.